 - Integrating soil and spatial environment data with new sensing technologies,

 - Land information systems and soil decision support tools,

 - Ecological modelling of soil biological community and population response to environmental change,

 - Spatial modelling of soil carbon at national to field scales.

-In our role as the National Reference Centre for soil we manage soil datasets for England and Wales on behalf of Defra (LandIS).
-We host a global data rescue facility for soil information that contains data from 336 territories worldwide (WOSSAC).
+In our role as the National Reference Centre for soil we manage soil datasets for England and Wales on behalf of Defra (LandIS) and are custodians of the National Soil Archive of reference samples and materials from the activities of the Soil Survey of England and Wales.
+We host a global data rescue facility for soil information that contains data from 348 territories worldwide (WOSSAC).